Sexual harassment: First timer

 Smile, it’s free

-Then I got assigned to report to a supervisor who was Mexican and in his early forties, and who used to kick me under the table during meetings so I would hush up or not answer in a way he did not approve.
-The same guy, who asked me if I was okay with people in the company having extra-marital affairs during our first meeting.
+Then I got assigned to report to a supervisor who was Mexican and in his early forties.
+He would kick me under the table during meetings so I would hush up or not answer in a way he disapproved of.
+The same man didn’t tiptoe around sexual harassment.
+He asked me if I was okay with people in the company having extra-marital affairs during our first meeting.
 And he added this too: “By the way, you have the worst resume I have ever seen, so you owe me for pushing for you to be hired.”

 Note to younger self: If your answer is, “no, I don’t necessarily agree with people having affairs outside of their marriage,” you will be out of their inner circle so be prepared.

-And then there was my co-worker who was a Mexican male—the same age as me—who had a volatile temper and yelled at me during a meeting that was attended almost entirely of all men?
-Another told me he didn’t speak Mexican even though knew that I am Colombian (American male, mid-40’s).
-His first joke originally was, “I don’t speak maid,” but adjusted it when he decided that not speaking Mexican sounded more proper.
+And then there was my co-worker who was the same age as me and from Mexico.
+He had a volatile temper and yelled at me during a meeting that was attended almost entirely by all men?
+Another told me he didn’t speak Mexican even though knew that I am Colombian (American male, mid-40s).
+His first joke originally was, “I don’t speak maid,” but adjusted it when he decided that not speaking Mexican sounded more correct.
+It was a special mix of sexual harassment and racism.

-At several different workplaces, I was told to “fuck off” at different times, especially when bringing up what, in my opinion, was the right thing to do for a project or a business.
+At several different workplaces, I was told to “fuck off” at different times, especially when sharing my opinion was the right thing to do for a project or a business.
 For example, someone thought it appropriate to tell me to go “fuck off” when I addressed the fact that Latin American markets and subsidiaries were as important for the company business as the North American markets were and deserved to be given equal priority in the supply chain, or with packaging design projects or localized language product literature and product launches.

 What does it mean to be told to “fuck off” when making a decision about the product line you manage?
-I began to wonder if you would ever be allowed to make a fair, educated, profitable business decision you weren’t a white male with an MBA from a reputable American school.
+I began to wonder if you would ever be allowed to make a fair, educated, profitable business decision if you weren’t a white male with an MBA from a reputable American school.
 Or if you did make one, would you even get credit for it?
 Get that promotion?
 That raise?
 That award?
 I don’t think so.
 Not in my case.
-Especially when you are a thoughtful, well-spoken person.
+Not if you are a woman from Columbia who is a thoughtful, well-spoken person.

 When English is not your first language, you are already walking with a wobble in your walk.
 Your accent.
 I am bilingual, but do have an accent.
 Some people find my accent cute, or sexy, or beautiful, or they can’t understand me — or don’t want to understand me anyway.
 But it’s there and I am proud of it.